ansible/django-ansible-base/docs/lib/routers.md

 ```

 NOTE: Often times the `<entry in API related field>` will be the same as `<related field name>` but this is not always the case.

+## Customization

+Several methods defined in the `<ViewSet for relation>` will have an effect on constructed related endpoints.
+Those are:

+ - `filter_associate_queryset` - queryset that can be associated, defers to `filter_queryset` by default
+ - `get_sublist_queryset` - queryset for items shown in a GET for the listing
+ - `perform_associate` - associate items
+ - `perform_disassociate` - disassociate items

+These are intended to be overwritten for customization.
+For heavy customizations, you can either manage this on your existing viewset like `views.TeamViewSet`
+or introduce a new class that subclasses from that.

 ## Many-to-Many